core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 * The YANG module name.
 * The RFC number.

-### Allocation policy {#ietf-iana-sid-mega-range-allocation-policy}
+### Allocation policy {#ietf-iana-sid-range-allocation-policy}

-The first million SIDs assigned to IANA is sub-divided as follow:
+The first million SIDs assigned to IANA is sub-divided as follows:

 * The range of 0 to 999 (size 1000) is "Reserved" as defined in {{RFC8126}}.
 * The range of 1000 to 59,999 (size 59,000) is reserved for YANG modules defined in RFCs.
-The IANA policy for future additions to this sub-registry is "RFC required" {{RFC8126}}.
+The IANA policy for future additions to this registry is "RFC required" {{RFC8126}}.
 Early allocation is possible in compliance with {{RFC7120}}.
+The SID range allocated for a YANG module can follow in the three categories: SMALL (50 SIDs), MEDIUM (100 SIDs), LARGE (250 SIDs) and CUSTOM (requested by the YANG module author).
+  Regardless of the category, the size of a SID range assigned to a YANG module should be at least 33% above the current number of YANG items needing a SID number.
+This headroom allows assignment within the same range of new YANG items introduced by subsequent revisions.
+A larger SID range size may be requested by the authors if this recommendation is considered insufficient.
+It is important to note that an extra SID range can be allocated to an existing YANG module if the initial range is exhausted.
 * The range of 60,000 to 99,999 (size 40,000)is reserved for experimental YANG modules.
 This range MUST NOT be used in operational deployments since these SIDs are not globally unique which limit their interoperability.
 The IANA policy for this range is "Experimental use" {{RFC8126}}.
 * The range of 100,000 to 999,999 (size 900,000) is "Reserved" as defined in {{RFC8126}}.